davidclough/node/_documents/javascript-guide/javascript-guide.md

   * `Namespaces` - explained in previous section.

   * `Constructor functions` - **PascalCase** is strictly used as the name for all functions that, when called, should be prededed by the `new` keyword.
 This is a strict rule to avoid mistakes being made (and `this` within the function ending up referring to something other than what it was intended to refer to).
 If you have a function which constucts and returns an object but is **not** intended to be called with the `new` keyword it should use **camelCase**, e.g. `generateEmptyEmployeeObject()`.
-In Es2015, class names in also use pascal case.
+In Es2015, **class** names also use pascal case.

   * `Constants` - **CAPITAL_LETTERS**, with words separated by underscores, are used to give an indication that the value of some variable should not be changed.
 In ES2015 the `const` keyword, which will flag an error if somebody tries to change its value, means this rule can be relaxed.